mcai/Cozim/README.md

 Cozim is an FPGA based Computer Architecture Simulator written in Verilog HDL.

-RTL simulation of Cozim using the iverilog tool
+RTL simulation of Cozim using the iverilog tool (tested on Ubuntu 15.10 64bit)
 ---

-* sudo apt-get install iverilog
+* sudo apt-get install iverilog gtkwave
 * ./simulate.sh

 Synthesis and downloading of Cozim to the MOJO v3 board